 World Archery is committed to fighting doping within the sport of archery.
+Cheating of any kind of not tolerated.
 Although the sport historically does not have a problem with doping, initiatives are taken to protect the integrity of clean athletes in archery through education and awareness.

 - Shoot Clean

 - Banned substances and alcohol

 - Registered testing pool

 World Archery’s Shoot Clean campaign was launched to tie in with the World Anti-Doping Agency’s “Say NO!
 To Doping” initiative.

 It is a clear and striking brand, using the the World Anti-Doping Agency green, that is heavily displayed at world championships, the Archery World Cup and other international events.

 Shoot Clean is an awareness building programme, designed to encourage archers to continue fighting doping and remain clean athletes themselves.

 Speak Up! is a secure digital platform for athletes and others to report anti-doping rule violations, non-compliance violations or any act or omission that could undermine the fight against doping in sport.
 It is available online and as a secure app for iOS and Android.